Indira Vizha

 Indira Vizha is a 2009 Indian Tamil-language erotic thriller film written and directed by K. Rajeshwar and produced by Ashok K. Kotwani.
 The film stars Srikanth, Namitha, and Shruti Marathe (in her Tamil debut), with Nassar, Vivek, Ragasya, Radha Ravi, and Y. G. Mahendra in supporting roles.
 The music was composed by newcomer Yatish Mahadev.
 It began its first schedule on 11 February 2008 and was released on 10 July 2009.

 The film revolves around sexual harassment at work.
 It is loosely based on the Hindi film Aitraaz, which itself was based on the American film Disclosure.

 Plot

-The film tells the story of Kamini, who plans to get back at her ex-lover Santhosh Srinivasan by re-entering his life as the wife of his boss John Kumaramangalam alias JK.
+Kamini plans to get back at her ex-lover Santhosh Srinivasan by reentering his life as the wife of his boss John Kumaramangalam alias JK.
 Santhosh is the creative head of a television channel called Teen TV (though it does indulge in political exposés).
 He is married to Savithri Duraisimaalu, and his life turns topsy-turvy when JK reinstates Kamini as the head of the TV channel, a promotion that Santhosh had anticipated for himself.
-Following this, it is the simple story with Kamini starting to hurl sexual harassment accusations at Santhosh.
+Following this, Kamini starts hurling sexual harassment accusations at Santhosh.